deb-intel/GramineTest/Documentation/index.rst

 - :doc:`devel/onboarding` - Read the Onboarding section to get an understanding of what you need to know to contribute to Gramine.
 - :doc:`devel/contributing` - The Contributing to Gramine page outlines the procedures for performing pull requests, reviews, and regression tests.
-- `Gramine User Groups <https://groups.google.com/g/gramine-users>`_ - The Gramine user groups pages lists the user groups you can join to help you get up to speed with developing Gramine.
+- `Gramine User Groups <https://groups.google.com/g/gramine-users>`_ - The Gramine user-groups page lists the user groups you can join to help you get up to speed with developing Gramine.

 Resources
 ===============